This website is not affiliated with any government organizations. We provide time saving tools. Updated for 2026

-Most Medicaid eligibility pathways use Modified Adjusted Gross Income (MAGI) to determine eligibility:
+Most Medicaid eligibility pathways use Modified Adjusted Gross Income (MAGI) to determine eligibility.
+This guide explains what MAGI is, whose income counts, and what types of income are included or excluded.

-• What is MAGI?
-MAGI is a household’s adjusted gross income plus these additions:
+MAGI is a household's adjusted gross income plus the following additions:

 • Untaxed foreign income